papuzinH/papuzinH/README.md

 # Front-End developer from Argentina #

 - 👋 Hi, I’m Lautaro Hudson, better known as @papuzinH.
-Currently working as freelance developer for MINIMAL and for Escuela ORT
+Currently working as Front-End developer for MINIMAL and Escuela ORT
 - 👀 I’m interested in front-end developing and web design
 - 🌱 I've knowledge in html5, css3, bootstrap, javascript and I’m currently learning ReactJS and other web-development tools
 - 📫 Contact: lautarohudson@gmail.com